Azure/AzurePublicDataset/README.md

 * [AzureVMNoiseDataset2024](https://github.com/Azure/AzurePublicDataset/blob/master/AzureVMNoiseDataset2024.md) - This is a set of benchmarks that were run repeatedely over a period of 483 days.
 This dataset was collected from May 2023 to September 2024, and described and used as motivation in the EuroSys 2025 paper 'TUNA: Tuning Unstable and Noisy Cloud Applications'.

 ## GitHub Copilot Coding Agent Traces
-* [GitHubCopilotCodingAgentDataset2026](https://github.com/Azure/AzurePublicDataset/blob/master/GitHubCopilotCodingAgentDataset2026.md) - A uniformly-sampled slice of agentic GitHub Copilot sessions from Visual Studio, covering June 1–7, 2026.
+* [GitHubCopilotCodingAgentDataset2026](https://github.com/Azure/AzurePublicDataset/blob/master/GitHubCopilotCodingAgentDataset2026.md) - Sampled agentic coding sessions from GitHub Copilot collected from June 1–7, 2026.
 Each session includes LLM call metadata, tool invocations, token accounting, and cache behavior.
 This dataset is described and analyzed in the arXiv 2026 paper 'Agentic Coding in the Wild: Characterizing GitHub Copilot Traces at Production Scale'.

 ### Contact us
 Please let us know of any issues or questions by sending email to our [mailing list](mailto:azurepublicdataset@service.microsoft.com).